This post is based on an email consultation, which the consultee gave permission to post so more people may benefit from the information. Thank you!

 And where being authentic leads to faux pas, communication is probably a good remedy.
 I find people can be pretty forgiving of our eccentric behaviors if you contextualize it and help them understand it.
 In some cases, our eccentricities are exactly what gets us a friend, a partner, a job, etc. I showed up at a job interview at a design studio once, 10 minutes late and drenched in sweat because I couldn’t find it.
 I told my future employers about my autism and my eye for detail, and showed them a big folder full of typographic experiments, which they explored with a sense of wonder.
 They must have thought of me as quite a character.
 Flawed as I may have presented, what I showed was the authentic me.
 And I must have made some kind of impression, because I got the job!

-The authentic self is subject to the essentialist premise that there is an inner impulse that will blossom if it is merely given a helping hand.Authentic self-realization and depression (Peterson, 2011)
+The authentic self is subject to the essentialist premise that there is an inner impulse that will blossom if it is merely given a helping hand.Authentic self-realization and depression (Petersen, 2011)